+- Incentivize staff to sell

+- Place in the highest traffic areas

+- Profile in marketing

+- Spend your marketing budget on

-- Prioritize for staff to sell - Place in the highest foot traffic areas in store - Rank customers in order of most likely to least likely to buy and most profitable and contact them first - Rank customers in order of most profitable to least profitable Place in the highest sales/square foot area - Profile in window displays - Send specials and offers in e-newsletters - Invest your marketing budget on gaining their awareness
+- Rank customers in order of most likely to least likely to buy and most profitable and contact them first

 Before you do anything, analyze your current business data so you know that you're contacting your best customers first, who buy products that have the best margin.
 Some high-volume customers may not be the most profitable (which at times can be ok to shift product or use up spare capacity).